Histamine Intolerance: A Helpful Healing Overview

 Our bodies have ways to break down histamine in the food we eat.
 In the lining of our intestines, we have an enzyme called diamine oxidase (DAO) - it's job is to clear histamine before it can hit our blood stream.
 However for some of us that enzyme doesn't work so well, there are low levels, the DAO gene is 'dirty' (methylation is often a factor here that results in poor enzyme function) or our gut walls are less than optimal.
 Once in the blood, histamine can be broken down by another enzyme called N-methyltransferase (HNMT) so when both of these clearing agents don't function so well, or where just have too much histamine being ingested, we need to look at what else we can do.

 Interestingly mothers often report their symptoms of allergies clear up while pregnant, and it's thought because this is because the body up-regulates DAO production to protect the growing fetus from potential histamine toxicity.
-On the other side, many women report severe symptoms at the time of ovulation as estrogen is thought to down-regulate DAO, so if you're dealing with estrogen excess or progesterone deficiency, histamine may be one aspect you could investigate.
+On the other side, many women report severe symptoms at the time of ovulation and in the days leading up to their periods, as estrogen is thought to down-regulate DAO, so if you're dealing with estrogen excess or progesterone deficiency, histamine is one aspect worth investigating.

 Foods that are naturally high in histamine include: